 During a crisis, finding and replacing a watch battery may not be an option.
 Be assured that you have the right tool for the job by choosing a G-Shock with superior battery life.
 Here are the G-Shock watches with the longest battery life, according to Casio.

 (About Tough Solar Watches: In theory, G-Shocks with Tough Solar power should have the longest-lasting batteries, but this may not always be the case.
 A Tough Solar watch uses a rechargeable battery, and this battery will eventually fail.
-Some Tough Solar watches have been known to last over 10 years before needing a battery change.
+Many Tough Solar watches have been known to last over 10 years before needing a battery change.
 As with other devices, the battery lifespan will be affected by usage and the charging cycles it goes through.
 With G-Shock watches, it is generally recommended to keep the watch charged up as much as possible and to avoid letting it get totally depleted, and using the power save function will help with this.
 It is often possible to keep digital models fully charged without any extra effort, but some analog models may need to be placed next to a sunny window every so often, if they are not getting enough light.)

-(Battery times are approximate.)
+(All battery life times listed are approximate.)

 G-Shock GLX-5600 (7-year battery): The GLX-5600 is a surfing model known for its tide and moon graph, but perhaps not as well-known for its 7-year battery.
 Lately, the GLX-5600 has mainly been featured in collaborative releases.

-G-Shock GD-X6900 (10-year battery): The GD-X6900 has a larger case than the standard DW-6900, which allows it to have a larger 10-year battery.
+G-Shock GD-X6900 (10-year battery): The GD-X6900 has a larger case than the standard DW-6900, which allows it to have a larger CR2032 battery.

 G-Shock GD-100 (7-year battery): The GD-100 is a digital model with a large case and multi-time (4 cities), 1/100 second stopwatch, countdown timer (24 hours), world time, 5 alarms, and auto LED backlight.